CV Example Nurse

 Layout and design

 In the medical sector, a certain level of professionalism is expected.
 In this sense, recruiters do not expect you to be creative in your CV.
 On the contrary, present a neat and clear document by limiting the number of colours to two or three in rather sombre shades, in line with the profession.
-Use a resume template to ease the process of building a great-looking CV.
+Use a CV template or resume template to ease the process of building a great-looking resume or CV.

 Also, make use of white space and use bold and larger font sizes to emphasise headings and titles.